 Adolescent Earth Science Advanced Certificate

-This post-master’s advanced certificate program will prepare you to teach Earth Science to middle school and high school students of diverse backgrounds, abilities and interests in grades 7-12.
+This post-master’s advanced certificate program will prepare you to teach Earth Science to middle school and high school students of diverse backgrounds, abilities and interests in grades 7 to 12.

 This program is designed for applicants who possess a master’s degree in Earth Science.